 Best Vietnamese plane ticket booking sites

-Vietnam airlines – As the only Government-owned airline, Vietnam Airlines flights are likely to be the most reliable.
+Vietnam Airlines – As the only Government-owned airline, Vietnam Airlines flights are likely to be the most reliable but aren’t generally the cheapest option.

 Jetstar Pacific – Jetstar is a subsidiary of Qantas, one of Australia’s largest airlines, and operate within Vietnam too.

-Bamboo Airlines – A private airline that offers budget flights domestically.
+Bamboo Airlines – A private national airline that offers budget flights domestically.

 Vietnamese plane ticket prices